S-Rombach/Predict_Diabetes_From_BRFSS2015/README.md

   * rf_base_line_model_smote.ipynb: Training of a Random Forest model with upsampling by SMOTE.
   * rf_hyperparam_opt_bayesian.ipynb: Hyperparameter optimization for Random Forest using Bayesian optimization.
   * rf_hyperparam_opt_bayesian_feateng.ipynb: Hyperparameter optimization for Random Forest using Bayesian optimization with feature engineering.
+* models/
+  * compare_models.ipynb: Notebook to compare different models and their performance.
+After at least one model has been trained, this notebook can be run to compare the models.
+  * create_feature_importance.ipynb: Notebook to create feature importance plots for the models.
+  * model_folder/
+    Each model is saved in a separate folder with its name.
+The models name consist of a timestamp, the classifier name, the achieved f1-score and its purpose (free text).
+It contains the following files, which all start with the model's name (same as the folder name):
+    * *.model_params.json: JSON files containing the parameters of the trained classifier.
+    * *.model.pkl: Pickle files containing the trained classifier.
+    * *.model.txt: Files containing the model's text representation for easier access.
+    * *.pipeline.pkl: Pickle files containing the trained pipeline, which includes preprocessing steps but not the classifier.
+    * *.pipeline_params.txt: Files containing the pipeline's text representation for easier access.
+    * *.model_results.json: JSON files containing the results of the model evaluation.

 * src/
   * config.py: Configuration file containing paths and constants.
   * model_evaluation.py: Contains functions for evaluating models.
   * transformers.py: Contains custom transformers for preprocessing data.
+* data/scripts/
+  See `Prepare data` section above for details on how to call these scripts.
+  * download_data.py: Script to download the dataset from Kaggle.
+  * transform_data.py: Script to transform the raw data into a usable format.
+  * split_data.py: Script to split the data into training, validation, and test sets.